 After every QSO I have a habit of giving a personal touch, by sending an email to that Ham with greetings and requesting for QSL on LoTW and eQSL.

 In my DXCC journey of 8 months (Feb-Sep 2017), I came across different scenarios while getting a QSL from Hams.
-Here are 5 case studies that I want to share with all the Hams and their solutions.
+Here are 5 examples that I want to share with all the Hams and their solutions.